trendhim/channelengine/channel/docs/ChannelOrderLineRequest.md

 `func (o *ChannelOrderLineRequest) UnsetLatestDeliveryDate()`

 UnsetLatestDeliveryDate ensures that no value is present for LatestDeliveryDate, not even an explicit nil
+### GetExactShipmentDate

+`func (o *ChannelOrderLineRequest) GetExactShipmentDate() time.Time`

+GetExactShipmentDate returns the ExactShipmentDate field if non-nil, zero value otherwise.

+### GetExactShipmentDateOk

+`func (o *ChannelOrderLineRequest) GetExactShipmentDateOk() (*time.Time, bool)`

+GetExactShipmentDateOk returns a tuple with the ExactShipmentDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExactShipmentDate

+`func (o *ChannelOrderLineRequest) SetExactShipmentDate(v time.Time)`

+SetExactShipmentDate sets ExactShipmentDate field to given value.

+### HasExactShipmentDate

+`func (o *ChannelOrderLineRequest) HasExactShipmentDate() bool`

+HasExactShipmentDate returns a boolean if a field has been set.

+### SetExactShipmentDateNil

+`func (o *ChannelOrderLineRequest) SetExactShipmentDateNil(b bool)`

+ SetExactShipmentDateNil sets the value for ExactShipmentDate to be an explicit nil

+### UnsetExactShipmentDate
+`func (o *ChannelOrderLineRequest) UnsetExactShipmentDate()`

+UnsetExactShipmentDate ensures that no value is present for ExactShipmentDate, not even an explicit nil
 ### GetExpectedShipmentDate

 `func (o *ChannelOrderLineRequest) GetExpectedShipmentDate() time.Time`